 - In case of progression of MF: PUVA in combination with retinoids ( Acitretin: the effective dose is above 10 mg/day.
 The optimum effect is about 50 mg/day depending on body weight).

 - In case of progression of MF: combination of PUVA and interferon alpha (dosage: 3.0-5.0 million IU, 3 times/week s.c.); in addition: local X-ray irradiation (3.0-5.0 Gy) by means of linear accelerators or conventional X-ray equipment.

 - In stage IIb (see cutaneous T-cell lymphomas): chemotherapy (CHOP, doxorubicin, gemcitabine; see cytostatics below): poor response.

 - Experimental: allogeneic stem cell transplantation.

 Progression/forecastThis section has been translated automatically.

-Approximately analogous prognosis in comparison to the "classical" Mycosis fungoides.
+Approximately analogous prognosis compared to "classic" mycosis fungoides.
 The 5-year survival rate in stage IIA is 87%, in stage IIb 83%.
-In patients with more extensive plaques of folliculotropic MF, survival is expected to be analogous to patients with tunor stage MF.
-The 10 year survival rate for this group is 25% (van Santen S et al. 2016).
+In patients with more extensive plaques of folliculotropic MF, survival is expected to be analogous to patients with tumor-stage MF.
+The 10-year survival rate for this collective is 25% (van Santen S et al. 2016).

-The therapeutic response to the usual standard therapies is rather worse than that of the "classic MF" (van Santen et al. 2017).
-Insofar an early "aggressive topical radiotherapy" is definitely recommended
+The therapeutic response to the usual standard therapies is considered to be somewhat worse compared to "classic MF" (van Santen et al. 2017).
+In this respect, early "aggressive topical radiotherapy" is recommended in case of localized manifestation .

 Note(s)This section has been translated automatically.